HealthCheckbox

 Description

-• Women,
+• Women

 • People assigned female at birth

-Types of Cervical Biopsy
+Types of Cone Biopsy

-• A narrow tool in the shape of a spoon known as a curette is used to scrape the lining of the endocervical canal.
+• Endocervical Curettage (ECC): To remove anomalous bleeding in the uterus or check for abnormal Pap tests, this biopsy is preferred.
+A narrow tool in the shape of a spoon, known as a curette, is used to scrape the lining of the endocervical canal.
 This area is hardly visible from the outside of the cervix.

-Need for Cervical Biopsy
+Need for Cervical Conization

-Risk Factors
+Risk Factors of Cervical Conization

 Cone biopsy, although safe, carries certain risks.
 These may include:

-• A little loss of blood bleeding is normal, but heavy bleeding may need medical attention.
+• Bleeding: A little loss of blood is normal, but heavy bleeding may need medical attention.

-• Changes in the menstrual cycle of women cannot be ignored after the procedure.
+• Alteration in Menstrual Cycle: Changes in the menstrual cycle of women cannot be ignored after the procedure.

-• Menstrual cramps.
+• Menstrual cramps

-• Moderate pain or discomfort.
+• Moderate pain or discomfort

-• Vaginal bleeding.
+• Vaginal bleeding

-Treatment for Cervical Biopsy
+Treatment for Cone Biopsy

-1) Before the Procedure
+Before the Procedure

 • Signing of a consent form that allows the surgeon to proceed with the surgery.
 Read the form thoroughly and where there is doubt, clear them before going ahead.